FAQs

 Medical cannabis means all parts of any plant of the genus Cannabis, whether growing or not; the seeds thereof; the resin extracted from any part of the plant; and every compound, manufacture, sale, derivative, mixture, or preparation of the plant or its seeds or resin that is dispensed only from a dispensing organization for medical use by an eligible patient as defined in s.
 499.0295.
 Medical cannabis contains significant levels of the cannabinoid THC, and can result in the euphoric “high” sensation.

-Who is eligible to receive an order for medical cannabis products in Tampa, FL?
+Who is eligible to receive a recommendation for a medical cannabis card in Tampa, FL?

-Patients suffering from any of the qualifying conditions below are considered to be eligible to received medical cannabis in Tampa, FL, as of July 3, 2017:
+Patients suffering from any of the qualifying conditions below are considered to be eligible to receive a state-issued medical cannabis card in Tampa, FL:

 • AIDs